Sudano-Sahel

 This includes the stabilization of remote insecure zones, creating security cooperation and information sharing agreements, partnerships between protected areas, local authorities, communities, and armed forces, and surveillance which detects and addresses threats to both human and wildlife security and mitigates conflicts.
 It means fostering good governance and stability and reducing conflict in remote areas which are susceptible to corruption, insecurity, and local and global threats (including banditry, terrorism, and insurgency development).

 People depend on the savannas and forests of the Sudano-Sahel region for their water, culture, food, shelter, and livelihoods.
-We're looking to support them in three main ways:
+We're looking to support them in four main ways:

 We aim to positively influence major infrastructure and macro development planning by providing scientific guidance and policy support.
 This includes influencing dam and hydro plant construction, major road development, and macro zoning plans for development projects in the countries of the Sudano-Sahel region.
 Also, we're working to promote "green" energy options to reduce pressures on natural resources and manage and reduce charcoal production.